chahidchadi/chahidchadi.github.io/pages/en/about.md

 - Machine learning applications in mathematics
 - Educational technology

+I am open to various forms of collaboration, including:
+- Research partnerships
+- Scientific visits (Séjour scientifique)
+- Joint supervision of doctoral theses (Cotutelle)
+- Co-coordination of research projects

+These collaborations can focus on areas such as:
+- Developing novel numerical methods for PDEs
+- Applying machine learning techniques to mathematical problems
+- Exploring interdisciplinary applications of mathematics

-If you're interested in discussing potential research opportunities or collaborations, please feel free to [contact me](mailto:ch.chahid@edu.umi.ac.ma).
+If you're interested in discussing potential research opportunities or any form of collaboration, please feel free to [contact me](mailto:ch.chahid@edu.umi.ac.ma).